-Kristen McCallion is a Principal in the New York office of Fish & Richardson and Chair of the firm’s Copyright Group.
-Ms. McCallion represents businesses in the consumer products, Internet, media, and interactive entertainment industries in copyright, trademark, trade dress, and unfair competition litigation in federal district courts, appellate courts and state courts.
+Kristen McCallion is a principal in the New York office of Fish & Richardson P.C. and chair of the firm’s copyright group.
+Ms. McCallion represents businesses in the consumer products, internet, media, and interactive entertainment industries in copyright, trademark, false advertising, trade dress, and unfair competition litigation in U.S. district and appellate courts and in state courts.

 She advises clients on proper trademark adoption and use to increase brand awareness and maximize the value of trademark portfolios.
 With her clients, she develops both domestic and foreign trademark filing programs, thereby securing registration protection on a global scale, fortifying brand strength and reducing costs associated with foreign trademark disputes.
 Ms. McCallion also represents trademark owners in trademark opposition and cancellation proceedings in the U.S. Trademark Trial and Appeal Board.

 Ms. McCallion also regularly counsels clients on a broad spectrum of copyright matters, including infringement, registration, and fair use issues.
 Working in collaboration with her clients, she implements filing strategies to develop comprehensive copyright registration portfolios.
 Ms. McCallion applies her highly specialized knowledge of copyright registration practices and procedures to formulate defensive strategies in copyright disputes and litigation.
 She also actively enforces her clients’ copyrights against infringers.